-5 reasons why we love carp fishing Melbourne
+5 reasons why we love carp fishing in Melbourne

-• Carp are so easily accessible found in so many lakes and rivers around Melbourne.
+• Carp are so easily accessible and found in so many lakes and rivers around Melbourne.

 • You don’t need expensive gear to catch carp.
 Basic general-purpose rods are perfect.